Number Girl: 2002: Break-up

-2002-2019: Post-breakup Activities
+2002–2019: Post-breakup activities

 Following the demise of Number Girl, the members each went on to other projects.
 Nakao joined several bands like Spiral Chord, Sloth Love Chunks, Crypt City, younGSounds and later joined his long time friend Aiha Higurashi for the revival of Seagull Screaming Kiss Her Kiss Her.
-Nakao also played as support member for the bands like MASS OF THE FERMENTING DREGS, dry as dust, The SALOVERS, hammer, fast Tokyo, and produced the band called THE GIRL.
+Nakao also played as support member for the bands like Mass of the Fermenting Dregs, dry as dust, The Salovers, hammer, fast Tokyo, and produced the band called The Girl.
 Guitarist Hisako Tabuchi formed her own band Toddle, became a member of Bloodthirsty Butchers and later joined the supergroup Lama consisting of former Supercar members Koji Nakamura and Miki Furukawa.
 Mukai continued performing as both a solo artist with his "Mukai Shutoku Acoustic & Electric" shows and formed a new band, Zazen Boys alongside drummer Ahito Inazawa.
-In 2005, Inazawa left Zazen Boys to form post-punk revival band Vola and the Oriental Machine and later joined BEYONDS.
-In 2010, Mukai formed another band called KIMONOS.
+In 2005, Inazawa left Zazen Boys to form post-punk revival band Vola and the Oriental Machine and later joined Beyonds.
+In 2010, Mukai formed another band called Kimonos.

 Toshiba EMI released several posthumous Number Girl recordings under the title Omoide in My Head, consisting of a best-and-b-sides collection, two comprehensive live volumes, a three DVD set consisting of the band's two earlier live albums, and a rare tracks collection.

-2019-2022: Reunion
+2019–2022: Reunion

 The band made a surprise announcement in February 2019 that they would be reuniting with the original members to re-form the band.
-Their first live performance was at RISING SUN ROCK FESTIVAL in August 2019, with future activities yet to be revealed.
+Their first live performance was at Rising Sun Rock Festival in August 2019, with future activities yet to be revealed.

 Mukai's comment on the band's official website explains how the reunion came about.
 "I was drunk one day in the beginning of summer 2018," he shares.
-"And I thought, I want to 'do it' with them again as NUMBER GIRL at Rising.
+"And I thought, I want to 'do it' with them again as Number Girl at Rising.
 I also thought, 'I want to make money.'
 I was drunk."

-Number Girl website posted a gig schedule which is titled "NUMBER GIRL TOUR 2019-2020".
+Number Girl website posted a gig schedule which is titled "Number Girl Tour 2019–2020".

-On 4 May 2021, NUMBER GIRL livestreamed a performance at Hibiya Yagai Ongakudo, during which they played 「排水管」 ("Drainpipe"), their first new song in almost 20 years.
+On 4 May 2021, Number Girl livestreamed a performance at Hibiya Yagai Ongakudo, during which they played 「排水管」 ("Drainpipe"), their first new song in almost 20 years.

-On August 13, 2022, Mukai Shutoku announced at Rising Sun Rock Festival 2022 that NUMBER GIRL will disband following a final performance at Yokohama PIA Arena MM on December 11.
+On August 13, 2022, Shutoku Mukai announced at Rising Sun Rock Festival 2022 that Number Girl will disband following a final performance at Yokohama PIA Arena MM on December 11.